-The Board of Directors shall clearly state the qualities and abilities required of candidates for the next President in the form of Requirements of Candidates for President, and shall consult with the Nominating and Compensation Committee to receive a report.
+The Board of Directors shall clearly state the qualities and abilities required of candidates for the next President in the form of Requirements of Candidates for President, and the Chairperson of the Board shall consult with the Nominating and Compensation Committee to receive a report.
 The Requirements of Candidates for President will be reviewed as appropriate.

-Based on the Requirements of Candidates for President, the Board of Directors shall select multiple candidates for the next President from among officers and employees, and shall consult with the Nominating and Compensation Committee to receive a report.
+Based on the Requirements of Candidates for President, the Board of Directors shall select multiple candidates for the next President from among officers and employees, and the Chairperson of the Board shall consult with the Nominating and Compensation Committee to receive a report.